danieladov/jellyfin-plugin-themesongs/README.md

 ## User Guide
 1. To download the theme songs you can do it from Schedule task or directly from the configuration of the plugin.
+2. You need to have enabled the option "Theme Songs" under display